geoseiden/SecureMultiGate/README.md

 1. **Start the Server:** Run `python server.py` to start the server application.
 2. **Run the Client Application:** Execute `python client.py` to run the client application and initiate the authentication process.

-## License

-SecureMultiGate is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software under the terms of the license.